Australian Natives' Association

-The Australian Natives' Association (ANA) was a mutual society founded in Melbourne, Australia in April 1871.
+The Australian Natives' Association (ANA) was a mutual society founded in Melbourne, Australia, in April 1871.
 It was founded by and for the benefit of White native-born Australians, and membership was restricted to that group.

 The Association's objectives were to "raise funds by subscription, donations ... for the purpose of relieving sick members, and defraying expenses of funeral of members and their wives, relieving distressed widows and orphans and for the necessary expenses of the general management of the Society."

 The organisation had up to 95,000 members and provided benefits to 250,000 people, which were members and their families.
 While the ANA was legally required to have no affiliation with any political party, it was socially active.
 It provided strong support for the Federation of Australia, sport, afforestation, social well-being and the Federal Government's restricted immigration policy, later referred to as the White Australia policy.
 The ANA and Manchester Unity agreed to merge to form Australian Unity in 1990.
-After the merger, social and educative functions continue in the ANA Fraternal organisation.
+After the merger, social and educative functions continued in the ANA Fraternal organisation.
 The last remaining branch of the ANA closed in 2007 in Western Australia.